Joshua Kelley: Professional career

+Los Angeles Chargers

-Kelley was selected by the Los Angeles Chargers in the fourth round of the 2020 NFL Draft with the 112th overall pick.
+Kelley was selected by the Los Angeles Chargers in the fourth round of the 2020 NFL draft with the 112th overall pick.
 He competed with Justin Jackson to be the backup behind Chargers featured back Austin Ekeler.
 In his NFL debut in the 2020 season opener, Kelley had 60 rushing yards on 12 carries and scored the team's only touchdown on a five-yard run in the fourth quarter in a 16–13 win over the Cincinnati Bengals.
 He again ran for over 60 yards the following week, when he had 113 yards from scrimmage (64 rushing, 49 receiving) in a loss against the Kansas City Chiefs.
 However, he struggled after fumbling in consecutive weeks in close games against the Carolina Panthers and Tampa Bay Buccaneers, which damaged his confidence and led to a drop in playing time.

 In the 2021 season opener, Kelley was listed as inactive, as rookie Larry Rountree III received the nod as the No. 3 running back.
 Kelley played in 10 games during the season, finishing with 33 carries for 102 yards along with five receptions for 38 yards.

 In 2022, he entered training camp stronger after dedicating himself to improving physically during the offseason.
 He began the season playing behind Sony Michel, who was Ekeler's primary backup.
 In a Week 5 win over the Cleveland Browns, Kelley had 12 touches to Michel's one, running for 49 yards and a touchdown on 10 carries and adding two catches for 33 yards.
 He suffered an MCL sprain in Week 6 and was placed on injured reserve on October 22, 2022.
 He was activated on November 26.

+New York Giants

+On August 15, 2024, Kelley signed with the New York Giants.
+He was released on August 25.

+Tennessee Titans

+On October 15, 2024, Kelley signed with the Tennessee Titans practice squad.
+He was promoted to the active roster on November 2.
+Kelley appeared in three games during the 2024 season.